Indiana police chase ends in Michigan with suspect shot dead

-BRISTOL, Ind.
-(AP) — Police in northern Indiana say an officer fatally shot a suspect who crashed his vehicle into a patrol car during a chase that ended in Michigan.
+WHITE PIGEON, Mich.
+(AP) — Michigan State Police say a northern Indiana officer fatally shot a suspect who crashed his vehicle into the officer’s patrol car during a chase.

-Police say the officer involved in the shooting has been placed on administrative leave.
-It wasn’t clear whether it was the injured officer.
-Names haven’t been released.
+Police say the officer has been placed on administrative leave.
+The officer’s name hasn’t been released.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.